recursecenter/community/README.md

 $ bin/dev
 ```

-Lein can take as long as ~30 seconds to build all the ClojureScript, so be patient!
+`rails cljs:watch` can take as long as ~30 seconds to build all the ClojureScript, so be patient!
 The site won't work until it's done.
 Once it's finished, simply visit [localhost:5001](http://localhost:5001/).

 ### Running the production ClojureScript